chauff/cse1500-web-transcripts/Assignment-3.md

 For short-term deployments (a few minutes/hours), e.g. to let your fellow study colleagues play your game, a quick solution is [ngrok](https://ngrok.com/) - you can run your server on localhost and expose it through a public URL. *Please don't run any privacy-sensitive app this way.*

 That though is not a solution for an actual deployment.
 [Heroku](https://www.heroku.com/) (among other platforms) is.
-Heroku is a cloud platform that has a free account tier, suitable for Web applications without a lot of traffic.
-You can deploy a node.js application following their [instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
+Heroku is a cloud platform that has a free account tier, suitable for web applications without a lot of traffic.
+You can deploy a Node.js application following their [instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

 ### 5.1)